 Fertility and Sterility – (Abstract; July 2013) Pain in the Upper Anterior-Lateral Part of the Thigh in Women Affected by Endometriosis: Study of Sensitive Neuropathy

 Journal of Anesthesia & Perioperative Medicine – (Article; Nov.
 2018) Chronic Sciatica Induced by Endometriosis

 Journal of Bodywork and Movement Therapies – (Abstract; July 2011) A Pilot Study of the Prevalence of Leg Pain Among Women with Endometriosis

-Journal of Minimally Invasive Gynecology – (Article; Nov./Dec.
+Journal of Minimally Invasive Gynecology – (Abstract; Nov./Dec.
 2007) Laparoscopic Excision of Endometriosis of the Obturator Nerve: A Case Report

 Journal of Minimally Invasive Gynecology – (Abstract; April 2017) Five-Year Follow-up After Laparoscopic Large Nerve Resection for Deep Infiltrating Sciatic Nerve Endometriosis